Inside a Heist of U.S. Chip Designs, as China Bids for Tech Power

 UMC filed its own criminal complaint against Wang last year, which Taiwanese prosecutors rejected.
 Wang and other engineers who were charged said they had taken the trade secrets for personal research.
 Wang did not respond to emails and phone calls for comment.

 In January, Micron was hit with a patent infringement suit by Jinhua and UMC over several types of memory.
-As part of the suit, the companies requested that the court bar Micron from making and selling the products and pay them damages.The case is being heard by a court in Fujian province.
+As part of the suit, the companies requested the court ban Micron from making and selling the products and pay them damages.The case is being heard by a court in Fujian province.
 The Fujian provincial government is an investor in Jinhua.

 “If the case against Micron moves forward, and the Chinese government once again rules in favor of itself, it would cause substantial damage to Micron and the U.S. tech industry as a whole,” said the letter, which was viewed by The New York Times.
 In May, China’s market regulator opened a price-fixing investigation into Micron, along with the South Korean memory makers SK Hynix and Samsung Electronics.
 Memory prices have jumped over the past year, because of spiking demand and limited production by the three companies, which dominate the market.
 Another China regulator, which has said it is also monitoring the price jump, also gave a multimillion-dollar grant to Jinhua.

 Jinhua and other Chinese chipmakers face hurdles in catching up.
-Production of semiconductors involves a highly complex and automated process that controls everything down to the atomic level.
+Production of semiconductors involves a highly complex and automated production process that controls everything down to the atomic level.

 Jinhua and others are spending big to get there.
 In Jinjiang, a city in Fujian province once known as a shoe-manufacturing center, Jinhua’s new factory is almost finished.
 Rising five stories and stretching several football fields long, the structure boasts 100,000 square feet of new office space.